dongahn/resource-query/README.md

 ## Resource Query Utility

-`resource-query` is a command-line utility that takes in a HPC resource request written in Flux's Canonical Job Specification (RFC 14) and selects the best- matching compute and other resources in accordance with a selection policy.
+`resource-query` is a command-line utility that takes in a HPC resource request written in Flux's Canonical Job Specification (RFC 14) and selects the best-matching compute and other resources in accordance with a selection policy.

 The goal of this utility is largely three-fold.
 First, as we are actively developing a scalable batch-job scheduling infrastructure within Flux,